stracquadaniolab/mooda/README.md

 #### Command line options

-- **-ag**: Algorithm to run can be either mo for Multi-Objective, either mc for Monte Carlo, mo is suggested for long sequences, Monte Carlo for small sequences and codon usage optimization.
-Default: mo.

 - **-i**: Input DNA sequence to process.

-- **-c**: Configuration file to set MOODA operators, objective functions and their parameters.
+- **-c**: Configuration file to set operators, objective functions and their parameters.

 - **-p**: Pool size.
+Number of candidate solutions sampled at each iteration.
-The -p parameter should increase with the sequence size.
-It improves solution quality, however the computing time increase as well.
+  The pool size should increase with the length and complexity of the input sequence.

 - **-it**: Number of iterations.
-The -it parameter should increase with the sequence size.
-It improves solution quality more than -p parameter, however the computing time increase as well.
+The number of iterations should increase with the length and complexity of the input sequence, although it will take longer to run.

-- **-a**: Archive size, amount of non-dominated solutions to store at each algorithm iteration, allow to use smaller values for the pool size.
+- **-a**: Archive size.
+The number of non-dominated solutions to store at each iteration, which allows to use smaller pools for improved efficiency.

-- **-mns**: Sequence block minimum size.
+- **-mns**: Block minimum size.

-- **-mxs**: Sequence block maximum size.
+- **-mxs**: Block maximum size.

-- **-bss**: Sequence block step size, define the minimum variance between block lengths.
+- **-bss**: Sequence block step size, define the minimum variance between block size.
 Default: 50.

-- **-js**: Sequence block assembly overlap size, define the amount of overlap between sequence blocks.
+- **-js**: Sequence block assembly overlap size, define the amount of overlap between blocks.
 Default: 40.

 - **-dir**: Output directory for MOODA results.

-- **-gf**: Allow the writing of FASTA and GenBank files, related to MOODA solution if set as True.
+- **-gf**: Allow the writing of FASTA and GenBank files.
 Default: False.

 ## Authors